 Robert Dacey, director of information security issues at the U.S. General Accounting Office (GAO), cited program slowdowns at the Department of Energy's National SCADA Test Bed located at the Idaho National Engineering and Environmental Laboratory where hardware and software is supposed to be tested.
 He also said that the National Institute of Standards and Technology (NIST) and the National Security Agency (NSA) have had to cut back on their efforts on defining a common set of information security requirements for control systems, which is being coordinated through the Process Controls Security Requirements Forum (PCSRF).

 Fred Proctor, group leader for the control group at NIST, confirmed that his program's fiscal 2004 budget was set at about $400,000, about 8% less than what he expected to receive.
-Congress was very late in approving many agency fiscal 2004 budgets, only doing
+Congress was very late in approving many agency fiscal 2004 budgets, only doing so at the end of January 2004, and then reducing appropriations because of heightened worries about the federal deficit.

 "It is not a catastrophe," said Proctor, alluding to the loss of about $33,000.
 "But it does have an impact.
 We have had to cut back on travel, holding meetings and other things."
 Proctor's program is developing "protection profiles" that information security officials can use to help determine what kind of firewalls, link encryption device and password authentication and other software they need for their SCADA systems.
 "The budget cut will delay our publication of the protection profiles," he added.